pschudar/conversion/README.md

 - Volume and capacity: Liter
 - Mass and weight: Kilogram
 - Area: Square Meters
-- Speed: So few conversions, handles it in one function
+- Speed: Meters per second
 - Temperature: Celsius / Centigrade

-If text is typed in, a typeError is to be thrown.
+~~If text is typed in, a typeError is to be thrown.
 Only integers or floating point numbers are allowed.

+After the project was reviewed, I modified the code so it will catch the typeError but does nothing with it currently.
+The UI uses a touch of HTML 5 which allowed me to set the inputs to accept only numbers (with the exception of the letter 'e').
+This is subject to breaking changes at any given moment.

-Each category of measurement will have 3 functions. convert_to_*, convert_from_*, and convert_*
+Each category of measurement will have at least 3 functions. convertTo*, convertFrom*, and convert*

-The project is small and tightknit, as such, defining a class or multiple classes is not a necessity.
+~~The project is small and tightknit, as such, defining a class or multiple classes is not a necessity.

+The codebase has been refactored to include an object-oriented design. v1.1.0.0 is the first iteration of the new design changes.

 Functional programming would be acceptable, and due to a deadline, is recommended.
 May be modified to use Object Oriented Design later.